xebadevs/Coinversion/scrum/01_product_backlog.md

 ### Epic 1

-\#US 1.01 - As a user, I want to see the current price of the Dollar in relation to the Argentine Peso. \
+\#US 1.01 - As a user, I want to see the current price of the Dollar (Official) in relation to the Argentine Peso. \
+\#US 1.02 - As a user, I want to see the current price of the Dollar (Blue) in relation to the Argentine Peso. \
-\#US 1.02 - As a user, I want to see the current price of the Euro in relation to the Argentine Peso. \
+\#US 1.03 - As a user, I want to see the current price of the Euro in relation to the Argentine Peso. \
-\#US 1.03 - As a user, I want to see the current price of the Reai in relation to the Argentine Peso.
+\#US 1.04 - As a user, I want to see the current price of the Reai in relation to the Argentine Peso. \
+\#US 1.05 - As a user, I want to see the current price of the Uruguayan Peso in relation to the Argentine Peso. \
+\#US 1.06 - As a user, I want to see the current price of the Chilean Peso in relation to the Argentine Peso.

-\#US 1.04 - As a regular visitor, I want an indicator that expresses whether each rate went up or down from the previous day.
+\#US 1.07 - As a regular visitor, I want an indicator that expresses whether each rate went up or down from the previous day.
 <br>

 ### Epic 2

-\#US 2.01 - As a user, I need to verify the current value of BTC (Bitcoin), expressed in USDT. \
+\#US 2.01 - As a user, I need to verify the current value of BTC (Bitcoin), expressed in USD. \
-\#US 2.02 - As a user, I need to verify the current value of ETH (Ethereum), expressed in USDT. \
+\#US 2.02 - As a user, I need to verify the current value of ETH (Ethereum), expressed in USD. \
-\#US 2.03 - As a user, I need to verify the current value of DOT (Polkadot), expressed in USDT. \
+\#US 2.03 - As a user, I need to verify the current value of DOT (Polkadot), expressed in USD. \
-\#US 2.04 - As a user, I need to verify the current value of ADA (Cardano), expressed in USDT. \
+\#US 2.04 - As a user, I need to verify the current value of ADA (Cardano), expressed in USD. \
-\#US 2.05 - As a user, I need to verify the current value of LTC (Litecoin), expressed in USDT.
+\#US 2.05 - As a user, I need to verify the current value of LTC (Litecoin), expressed in USD.

 \#US 2.06 - As a user, I expect the fluctuation of each currency on a daily, weekly and monthly basis.
 <br>